-New York City subway conductor Bretta Sykes caught a passenger who didn’t pay a fare.
-But this is a case of labor and delivery, not turnstile jumping.
+New York City subway conductor Bretta Sykes had a surprise on her train.
 Sykes was waiting for the “R” train, when a woman went into labor in a subway car in lower Manhattan.
 Sykes is a mother of two.
 She says she remembered info from her own childbirth classes to coach the soon-to-be mom.
 Seven minutes later there was new passenger.
-New York transit officials say the mom and baby girl are doing well at a hospital. ***MARLAR: It’s the only baby in history to go through back to back dark tunnels.
+New York transit officials say the mom and baby girl are doing well at a hospital. ***MARLAR: The baby was immediately fined for being on the train without a ticket.

 According to the Japanese government, the nation has about 5,400 homeless who live primarily in 24-hour Internet cafes. ***MARLAR: So the homeless have laptops?
 Maybe they could Google “homeless shelters.”

 Ambient Corp. demonstrated a device called the Audeo, a neckband that picks up nerve signals sent to the vocal cords when you think about words you want to say and transmits them wirelessly to a computer that converts them into a computerized voice.
 Someday, people may be able to use it to make “voiceless” cell phone calls in which they merely think the words and don’t even have to say them. ***MARLAR: Thank goodness – blabbing on a cell phone is such exhausting work!